frdedynamics/ADA526/docs/How-to Guides/fusion360.md

 ## Export for 3D-printing
 To 3D-print a part we must export it as a mesh in form of a .stl-file.
 [Export for 3D-printing](https://www.autodesk.com/certification/learn/module/exporting-for-3d-printing)

+## Parametric sketching
+Parametric sketching is a powerful tool to create modifiable and reusable designs.
+It can save you hours when you need to make changes to a complex design.
+[Parametric sketching](https://www.autodesk.com/certification/learn/module/fusion360-intro-to-3d-modeling-associate-parametric-modeling-in-fusion-360:-sketching)

 # Beginner Course
 Following [this course](https://help.autodesk.com/view/fusion360/ENU/courses/) can also be an option to get started.